-The 7th annual New Paltz Bike Swap is Saturday May 10, 2014 at the New Paltz Middle School.
+The 12th annual New Paltz Bike Swap is Saturday May 18th at New Paltz High School!.
 The swap is a great place to get amazing deals on new and used bikes, bike parts, apparel, bags and vintage bike items.
 The swap has dozens of vendors and hundreds of participants.
 The swap has FREE admission for everyone.
 Arrive early for the best selection!

 9 AM - Seller item check-in begins